telerik/kendo-ui-core/docs/web/scheduler/overview.md

 ---
 title: Overview
-page_title: Overview of the Kendo UI Scheduler widget
+page_title: Overview | Kendo UI Scheduler Widget
-description: Quick steps to help you create a Kendo UI Scheduler.
+description: "Learn how to initialize and configure the Kendo UI Scheduler widget."
+slug: overview_kendoui_scheduler_widget
+position: 1
 ---

 # Scheduler Overview

-The Kendo UI Scheduler widget displays a set of events (a.k.a. appointments or tasks).
-It can display the scheduler events in different views - a single day, a whole week or month and as a list of tasks which need to be accomplished.
+[Kendo UI Scheduler widget](http://demos.telerik.com/kendo-ui/scheduler/index) displays a set of events&mdash;appointments or tasks.
+It can display scheduled events in different views&mdash;a single day, a whole week, or month and as a list of tasks which need to be accomplished.

 ## Getting Started

-The first steps are to include the Kendo UI JavaScript and CSS files.
-Those steps are described in detail in the [introduction](/introduction#kendo-ui-web) help topic so we won't repeat them here.
+### Initialize the Scheduler

+1. Include the Kendo UI JavaScript and CSS files.
+For more information on how to add these to your project, refer to the [article on getting started with Kendo UI]({% slug getting_started_installation_kendoui %}).
-The next thing a Kendo UI Scheduler needs is a data source to be bound to.
-The scheduler uses a special type of Kendo UI DataSource - the [kendo.data.SchedulerDataSource](/api/framework/schedulerdatasource).
-The `SchedulerDataSource` contains instances of a custom Kendo UI model - [kendo.data.SchedulerEvent](/api/framework/schedulerevent) - which represent the scheduler event data items.
+2. Kendo UI Scheduler needs a data source to be bound to and uses a special type of Kendo UI DataSource: [`kendo.data.SchedulerDataSource`](/api/framework/schedulerdatasource).
+The `SchedulerDataSource` contains instances of a custom Kendo UI model: [`kendo.data.SchedulerEvent`](/api/framework/schedulerevent), which represents the event data items of the Scheduler.

+> **Important**
-> It is **required** to define all fields from the [kendo.data.SchedulerEvent](/api/framework/schedulerevent) in the dataSource [schema.model](/api/framework/datasource#configuration-schema.model) option in order to **enable editing of the events** and working with **recurring events**
+> To enable editing of the events and working with recurring event, you must define all fields of the [`kendo.data.SchedulerEvent`](/api/framework/schedulerevent) in the dataSource [`schema.model`](/api/framework/datasource#configuration-schema.model).

-## Binding to local JavaScript array
+### Bind to Local Array

+When binding the Scheduler to a local array, you can switch from a "day" to a "week" view, edit the events, create new events, and delete existing ones.
+However, these changes will not be kept in-memory, which essentially means that they will be lost when the user refreshes the page.

-Let's bind the Kendo UI Scheduler widget.
-The easiest thing to do is provide the scheduler events as an array of JavaScript objects.
-Here is a minimal working example:
+The example below demonstrates how to initialize a Scheduler with two events and how to bind it to an array of JavaScript objects.

-### Example - binding to array of JavaScript objects
+###### Example

     <!-- HTML element in which the Kendo UI Scheduler will initialize -->
     <div id="scheduler"></div>